it-at-m/refarch-templates/docs/getting-started.md

 ### Profiles

-By default, the template supports two profiles:
+By default, the template supports two Maven profiles:

-#### local

-- Contains the necessary configurations for running the application locally, including settings for ports, SSO, and the database.
+- `local`: Contains the necessary configurations for running the application locally, including settings for ports, SSO, and the database

-#### no-security

-- Configured to operate without security measures for development or testing purposes.
+- `no-security`: Configured to operate without security measures for development or testing purposes.

 ## Frontend & Web Components